leath-dub/snipe.nvim/README.md

     change_tag = "C",
   },
   -- The default sort used for the buffers
-  -- Can be any of "last", (sort buffers by last accessed) "default" (sort buffers by its number) sort = "default"
+  -- Can be any of:
+  --  "last" - sort buffers by last accessed
+  --  "default" - sort buffers by its number
+  --  fun(bs:snipe.Buffer[]):snipe.Buffer[] - custom sort function, should accept a list of snipe.Buffer[] as an argument and return sorted list of snipe.Buffer[] sort = "default",
 }
 ```